kirpnlbr/kirpnlbr/README.md

 Other than that, I may be seen going out with my friends or family.
 Or maybe I could be grinding in Elden Ring _smirk_

 ## My Interests
-**They include**: literature, video games, social science, math, interactive fiction, arts, film, fashion, coffee, anime, tech, statistics, writing, comics, traveling, and many more under the sun.
+**They include**: literature, video games, social science, math, speculative fiction, arts, film, fashion, coffee, anime, tech, statistics, writing, comics, traveling, and many more under the sun.

 ## Recently Played
 <section>